Our 2025 - 2026 School Goals

 Goals for PRIORITY 4 – ALL STUDENTS GRADUATE COLLEGE AND CAREER READY AND HAVE A STRONG PLAN AND PATHWAY TO ECONOMIC SECURITY

-• PS 304 Early Childhood Lab School will address Priority 4: All students graduate college and career ready and have a strong plan and pathway to economic security with the following SMART Goal: By June, 2025, the Increase of participation for All Students will Increase by 36% from 26% to 60% as measured by NYC Kids RISE - SAVE for College Program Percentage .
+• PS 304 Early Childhood Lab School will address Priority 4 All students graduate college and career ready and have a strong plan and pathway to economic security with the following SMART Goal: By June, 2026, the increase the percentage of families that activate their Save for College account for All Students will Increase by 40 from 37 to 77 as measured by Save for College account.

 PRIORITY 5 – ALL DISTRICTS AND SCHOOLS ARE MORE INCLUSIVE AND RESPONSIVE FOR PARENTS AND FAMILIES, INCLUDING HAVING MORE FAMILIES CHOOSE NYC PUBLIC SCHOOLS